BreachOpen/Chas-Riley/Projects/Network/cir.md

 ## Steps Taken:
 1. **Determine which end the issue occurs**
 To investigate, we attempted to replicate the issue to determine if the issue is at the customer’s end or at the client’s end.
   - This technique simply assesses whether the issue is occuring on the customer's end or the client's end.
 This step is vital because it reduces the possible issues to half.
-Because our team was able to replicate the same problem, we now know the problem is attributed to the client.
+Because our team was able to replicate the same problem, we now know the problem is attributed to the client.<br />
 ![Browser Error Message](../../assets/img/cir/2.png)

 2. **Utilyze network analyzer tools**
 Once replicated, we used the network analyzer tools wireshark and tcpdump while attempting to load the page.
   - This step is important because we are able to visually see the exact steps our computer took to establish a connection with the DNS server.
-This information replaces the generic response of "Unable to connect" that our browser is telling us.
+This information replaces the generic response of "Unable to connect" that our browser is telling us.<br />
 ![Data Traffic](../../assets/img/cir/1.png)

 4. **Analyze the traffic data**